raghubetina/puzzles-red/README.md

     Note that the `-i` flag must come _before_ the filename.

  1. `cd ..` to navigate back up to the parent folder when you're ready to work on a different puzzle, and then `cd` into that one.
 Rinse and repeat.
  1. Each of you should choose a task to work on.
 Divide and conquer as you see fit.
-Before each task, first take a snapshot of the work that you did so far:
+Before each task, first take a snapshot of the work that you did so far on your current branch:

     ```
     git add -A